Loops in the fundamental group of $\mathrm{Symp} (\mathbb C\mathbb P^2\#\,5\overline{ \mathbb C\mathbb P}\,\!^2)$ which are not represented by circle actions: Background

-In this section we recall the main results obtained by Li-Li-Wu \cite{LiLiWu2} which are of interest to us.
-Recently they completely determined the Torelli symplectic mapping class group as well as the rank of the fundamental group of the group Symp$_{h}(S^2 \times S^2 \#\, 4\overline{ \bbcp}\,\!^2) $ of symplectomorphisms that act trivially on homology, for any given symplectic form.
-First of all it is convenient to introduce the notion of reduced symplectic form.
-For $\X_n = \CP^2 \#\, n\overline{ \bbcp}\,\!^2$ let $\{ L, V_1, \hdots, V_n\}$ be a standard basis for $H_2(\X_n; \Z)$, where $L$ is the class representing a line, and the $V_i$ are the excepcional classes.
+In this section we recall the main results obtained by Li-Li-Wu \cite{LiLiWu2} on the Torelli symplectic mapping class group and on the rank of the fundamental group of the group Symp$_{h}(\Mucccc) $ of symplectomorphisms that act trivially on homology, for any given symplectic form.